Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Proof of T:main result

 We consider the terms $\Sigma_1(*,?)$ and $\Sigma_2(*,?)$ on the RHS of \eqref{E:sigma(q,q)}.
-As in \cite[Section 6]{Blomer2013}, the idea is to use inverse Mellin transforms and the convexity of $L$-functions.
+As in \cite[Section 6]{Blomer2013}, the idea is to use the inverse Mellin transforms and the convexity bound of the $L$-functions.
 We consider the cases $\Sigma_1(\cE,q)$ and $\Sigma_2(1,\cE)$ as the other cases require only notational changes.
+By the inverse Mellin transform, we find that (see the remark in \cite[page 1833]{Blomer2013})